 - 2-3 hard boiled eggs

-- Thoroughly wash and dry lettuce, the place in a serving bowl.
+- Thoroughly wash and dry lettuce leaves, use your salad spinner if you have one.
+Then place in a large salad bowl.

-- In a skillet, cook bacon until crisp.
-Remove bacon to cool on paper towels, but leave bacon grease in the pan.
+- In a large skillet, cook bacon until crisp.
+Remove the slices of bacon to cool on a paper towel, but leave the warm bacon grease in the pan.

-- Thinly slice onion and cook in bacon grease over low heat until it begins to soften.
+- Thinly slice onion and cook in the bacon fat over low heat until it begins to soften.

-- Carefully stir in the vinegar, salt and sugar.
+- Carefully stir in the vinegar, salt and sugar until the sugar dissolves.
 Add ketchup if you’d like (we like it both ways!)

-- Chop bacon and hard boiled eggs and place in serving bowl with lettuce.
-Pour warm bacon dressing over the salad and toss to coat.
+- Chop or crumble bacon and dice the hard boiled eggs and place in serving bowl with lettuce Pour warm bacon dressing over the salad and toss to coat.
 Serve immediately.